signalscorps/file2stix/docs/whitelists.md

 # Whitelists

-Default whitelists identify potentially benign Stixify extractions.
+Default whitelists identify potentially benign file2stix extractions.
 This section of the documentation explains how default whitelists work and how write your own custom whitelists.

 ## MISP Warning Lists

-Stixify used MISP Warning Lists (using [PyMISPWarningLists](https://github.com/MISP/PyMISPWarningLists)) to identify potential extractions that should be whitelisted.
+file2stix used MISP Warning Lists (using [PyMISPWarningLists](https://github.com/MISP/PyMISPWarningLists)) to identify potential extractions that should be whitelisted.

 ```json
 	"x_warning_list_match": [